 The Benefits of Project Management Software

 If it’s not already clear by now, technology can be a trusted ally for project managers looking to rise to the top of their domain.
-When used alongside the project management tips above, software has the power to streamline the delivery of your project in more ways than one.
+When used alongside the project management tips discussed above, project management software has the power to streamline the delivery of your project in more ways than one.

 Speedier project roll-out